 In October, 2000, Maggie traveled with other journalists to Spain for special reports on the "Majesty of Spain" Exhibition, which was featured in Jackson from March through September of 2001.

 Maggie is the proud recipient of the March of Dimes 2006 Mississippi Citizen of the Year award.
 Maggie is the recipient of the Hinds County Human Resource Agency Medgar Evers Humanitarian Award.
 She was also recognized by the Girls Scouts as a Woman of Distinction, for her work with children in 2005.
 Maggie was honored January 23, 2007 to receive the Founders' Memorial Award presented by The Mississippi Religious Leadership Conference for her work with children.
 She was also recognized by the Phi Beta Sigma Fraternity Mu Sigma Chapter with the Image Award for her work in the Media.

 Following Hurricane Katrina in August, 2005, Maggie was invited to appear as the first guest co-host of the Montell Williams Show in New York City.
 She appeared on the show in September, 2005.

-Maggie is an adjunct professor at Belhaven University in Jackson.
+Maggie served as an adjunct professor at Belhaven University in Jackson for almost 14 years.
 She and her husband have two children.

 If you would like to contact Maggie regarding a speaking engagement, please contact her business manager, Carol Woodson at firstname.lastname@example.org].